Last Updated on February 27, 2023 by Christina

 Clean your window screens for better airflow and check that there are no holes for bugs to creep into.
 Dusting around your RV, vacuuming and sweeping are other good spring cleaning tasks.
 This way you have no cobwebs or debris in your RV before your first trip.
 If you left your bedding and towels in the RV, spring cleaning is also a great time to refresh your linens before your first adventure.

 A good tip for when you are getting ready for camping season is to check your gear!
 Grills, camping chairs and other essentials you store in the RV might need to be replaced.
 Make sure everything is still in good condition.
 Nothing is worse than a broken camping chair you forgot to replace.
 This is a good practice to do before going on any camping trip, but taking note of the gear you need will help you feel more prepared for your first trip ahead of time.

 Get Your Dewinterization Done Professionally

-Getting your RV dewinterized by a RV dealership is time saving and hassle free.
+Getting your RV dewinterized by an RV dealership is time saving and hassle-free.
 They can also look over your RV for any issues while you’re there.
-By scheduling regular maintenance with your de-winterization, you can have peace of mind that you’ll be ready for the camping season.
+By scheduling regular maintenance with your dewinterization, you can have peace of mind that you’ll be ready for the camping season.

-Regular maintenance can include a multipoint inspection where they will look over everything from wheel to roof, making sure your RV is ready for the open road.
-They can also test for leaks if you notice your seals or caulk is damaged.
+Regular maintenance can include a multipoint inspection, where they will look over everything from wheel to roof, making sure your RV is ready for the open road.
+They can also test for leaks if you notice your seals or caulk are cracked.

 Travel trailers also require wheel bearing repacking every year or every 12,000 miles depending on how much you travel.
-This regular maintenance will help keep you from experiencing a tire blowout.
+This regular maintenance will help keep you from experiencing towing issues and a potential tire blowout.